FriendsOfCake/crud/docs/listeners/api-pagination.md

 api-requesters the possibility to create custom data collections using GET parameters in the URL (e.g. `http://example.com/controller.{format}?key=value`)

-The following query string pagination parameters are available
+The following query string pagination parameters will become available:

 - **limit**: an integer limiting the number of results
 - **sort**: the string value of a fieldname to sort the results by